factor/factor/reference/allocator-tuning-20260909/ACCEPTANCE.md

 matched VM/image assets, commands and outcomes are retained in [gate acceptance](gates/acceptance.json).

+## Default saved-image bootstrap

+The final unprofiled bootstrap passes in **1:52 core / 116.00 seconds whole process**, within the requested two-minute budget.
+The new saved image passes default selection, zero compiler errors, integer/float/loop and moving-GC checks.
+The root image hash is unchanged.
+[Retained bootstrap evidence](default-bootstrap/README.md) includes both commands, source/asset hashes, counters and the execution-rate limitation when comparing the earlier 2:12 observation.

-The broad two-round timing matrix and unprofiled saved-image bootstrap remain pending.
-The diagnostic
-[bootstrap profile](bootstrap-profile/README.md) is not an unprofiled bootstrap or fresh-image acceptance run.
+The broad two-round timing report is pending.
+The diagnostic [bootstrap profile](bootstrap-profile/README.md) is not an unprofiled bootstrap or fresh-image acceptance run.